realworldocaml/book/book/command-line-parsing/README.md

 library]{.idx}[opam package manager]{.idx}

 The `Arg` module
-: The `Arg` module is from the OCaml standard library, which is used by the compiler itself to handle its command-line interface.
-Command is generally more featureful than Arg (mainly via support for subcommands, the `step` combinator to transform inputs, and help generation), but there's absolutely nothing wrong with using Arg either.
-You can use the `Command.Spec.flags_of_args_exn` function to convert Arg specifications into ones compatible with Command.
-This is quite often used to help port older non-Core code into the Core standard library world.
+: The `Arg` module is from the OCaml standard library, which is used by the compiler itself to handle its command-line interface. `Command` is built on top of `Arg`, but you can also use `Arg` directly.
+You can use the `Command.Spec.flags_of_args_exn` function to convert `Arg` specifications into ones compatible with Command, which is a simple way of porting an `Arg`-based command line interface to `Command`.

 [ocaml-getopt](https://forge.ocamlcore.org/projects/ocaml-getopt/)
 : `ocaml-getopt` provides the general command-line syntax of GNU `getopt` and